EIFY/SQuAD-issues/README.md

 ```
 p['context']
 ```
 >Before the release of iOS 5, the iPod branding was used for the media player included with the iPh***one*** and iPad, a combination of the Music and Videos apps on the iPod Touch.
 As of iOS 5, separate apps named "Music" and "Videos" are standardized across all iOS-powered products.
 While the iPhone and iPad have essentially the same media player capabilities as the iPod line, they are generally treated as separate products.
-During the middle of 2010, iPhone sales overtook those of the iPod.'
+During the middle of 2010, iPhone sales overtook those of the iPod.

 The answer span uses "one" within "iPh***one***", which is strange but I am leaving this alone due to the lack of better alternatives.